Embark on an unforgettable adventure to witness the wonders of Macquarie Island wildlife, where you are the visitor on their island!

 Luckily we were there on a perfect weather day; a rare phenomenon on this island that has 268 days of strong and gale-force winds that have been the cause of many a shipwreck.
 We had blue skies, and warm temperatures, for our time on this lush island.
 We visited the research base the day before and met with rangers and the handful of scientists who were living temporarily on the island conducting wildlife, plant, and geological research.
 But today was just about visiting the wildlife at Sandy Bay.

-There was more drama between wildlife on Macquarie than any soap opera I’ve ever seen.
-Love, hate, family, enemies, backstabbing, romantic entangles, and friendship everywhere you looked.
+There was more drama between the Macquarie Island wildlife than any soap opera I’ve ever seen.
+Love, hate, family, enemies, backstabbing, romantic entangles, and friendship were everywhere you looked.
 But what I was most astonished at was the number of animals and how close you could get to them.

-The king penguins seemed to come together as a team to ward off Skuas, scavenger birds, waiting for any opportune moments to steal an egg for dinner.
+The king penguins seemed to come together as a team to ward off Skuas, scavenger birds, waiting for an opportune moment to steal an egg for dinner.
 Sadly, I did witness Skua’s work together to basically push a penguin off its egg at an opportune moment.
 The whole king penguin colony tried to ward them off.
 The noise was deafening as the big birds battled, but the egg eventually was a lost cause.
-I was so sad as I watched the Skuas peck at the egg and the penguins ‘yell’ out .
+I was so sad as I watched the Skuas peck at the egg and the penguins ‘yell’ out.
 But as the ranger said, “Skua’s have to eat too”.

 It was also fun to watch the new little Royal penguin chicks learn to take their first swims and figure out how to get in and out of the waves…usually not so gracefully.

 It was a day to be patient and observe, which very few of us have the time to do these days.
 But it’s so refreshing for the soul.
-Being a part of this little “wonder of the world” even for 4 hours was an amazing experience.
+Being a part of this little “wonder of the world,” even for 4 hours, was an amazing experience.
 As predicted, I was on the last zodiac back to the ship.
-I was sad to go and leave this dramatic animal kingdom behind where I was the visitor in their world.
+I was sad to go and leave this dramatic animal kingdom behind where I was a visitor in their world.